younus-always/stratech-site-nextjs/README.md

 ## 🚀 Project Overview

 **StraTech** is a modern, responsive **startup landing page** built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
-It is designed to showcase a **digital agency or SaaS startup** with sections like Hero, Services, About, Portfolio, and Contact.
+It is designed to showcase a **digital agency or SaaS startup**, featuring sections such as Hero, Services, About, Features, Reviews, Team, and Pricing.

 > "Empowering startups and businesses with scalable digital solutions."